DOMINICA and our GLOBAL ENVIRONMENT

 unique yet fragile planet we all inhabit, is facing a major crisis, the

-fifth believed to have occurred during the the brief period of life on
+fifth believed to have occurred during the brief period of life on

 earth, estimated